michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/3-building-blocks-coding.md

         }
 ```

-This registers NLog as one of the logging providers.
-The last thing to do is to inform the Nlog that it should use NLog.config file.
+This register NLog as one of the logging providers.

+The last thing to do is to mark NLog.config as the config file.

 ```
 public Startup(IHostingEnvironment env, ILogger<Startup> logger)